 In the Autumn of 2020 we are hosting a series of Borrowed Time interviews / conversations with significant voices speaking to our discussion of death and dying.
 Each of these events takes place on a Friday lunchtime UK time to allow as many participants from other countries as time zones will reasonably allow.
-Each lasts around an hour and time will be set aside for audience questions and comments.
+Each lasts around an hour with a good proportion fo time set aside for audience questions and comments.

 We are delighted to continue the series with a conversation between textile artist Yuli Somme and art.earth Director Richard Povall on Friday November 20, 2020 at 13.00 GMT.